tejinder1988/Predicting-Stock-Price-with-LSTM/README.md

-# Predicting-Stock-Price-with-LSTM
-Predicting stock price with the help of LSTM of the keras package in R
+# Predicting stock price with the help of LSTM of the keras package in R

 First we need to load the library.
 These include the package "tidyquant", "keras" and "rsample".
 ```{r}